crusaderay/InfoSci1073/README.md

 This is a Repo!

-Jay Palat / vpalat@pitt.edu
+Dongjie Zhang/Doz13@pitt.edu
 ==================
 Three Facts About Me
 ---

+* I like play basketball.
-*   I enjoy reading.
+* I like programming.
-*   I am a Pitt Graduate.
+* I am in my second year of graduate study.
-*   I have run a half-marathon.
+* I wanna find a job.
+TOT!
 ---
 Make some changes locally.
 I want to add  a sentence.